- Solicitors For Business

 Any negligence or malpractice taking place in these settings can lead to long-term health problems for patients.
 Therefore it is essential that the consequences of any mistakes are recognised and prevented from happening again in the future.

 We can take on cases on a no win, no fee basis, which means you are not placing yourself at financial risk if your case should not progress.

 Making a compensation claim is often the only means of rectifying the damage that has been caused by the negligence of a medical professional.

-By claiming compensation, you are not only better able to cope with the injuries you have sustained, but you are also compensated for any other financial losses incurred as a result of the mistakes made.
+By suing the NHS and claiming compensation, you are not only better able to cope with the injuries you have sustained, but you are also compensated for any other financial losses incurred as a result of the mistakes made.
 These losses can be many and varied, and can include money lost due to being unable to work for a period of time - or not being able to return to your previous job at all.

 Is There a Time Limit on Healthcare Claims?

 Legal proceedings must be started within three years of the date you first knew, or could reasonably be expected to know, that something had gone wrong with your medical treatment.